OXRS-IO/OXRS-IO-WEBSITE/docs/docs/firmware/touch-panel-esp32.md

 HTTP <Badge type="tip" text="GET" vertical="middle" />

 ``/api/snapshot.bmp``
-download a raw 1:1 snapshot (approx. 450kB) of the current display, to your computer
+download a snapshot (approx. 450kB) of the current display, to your computer

 ``/api/snapshot.bmp?tile=<1-6>``
-download a raw 1:1 snapshot (approx. 60kB) of the selected tile (1-6) in the current display, to your computer
+download a snapshot (approx. 60kB) of the selected tile (1-6) in the current display, to your computer

 ## Downloads
 Download the latest version of the firmware on [Github](https://github.com/OXRS-IO/OXRS-IO-TouchPanel-ESP32-FW/releases).